dojo/docs/dojox/form/manager/_NodeMixin.rst

 These functions can register/unregister form nodes.
 In most cases these methods are not used directly because dojox.form.manager._NodeMixin registers all children form nodes automatically.
 But if you create/delete nodes dynamically, you should register/unregister them manually.

-Note: methods in this section are modeled on `dojox.form.manager._Mixin's registration <dojox/form/manager/_Mixin#registration>`_.
+Note: methods in this section are modeled on :ref:`dojox.form.manager._Mixin's registration <dojox/form/manager/_Mixin>`.

 registerNode
 ~~~~~~~~~~~~

 This method registers a form node with a form manager, and connects its observers.
 This node is not required to be a descendant of the form manager it is being registered with.
-This method is modeled on `dojox.form.manager._Mixin's registerWidget() <dojox/form/manager/_Mixin#registerwidget>`_.
+This method is modeled on :ref:`dojox.form.manager._Mixin's registerWidget() <dojox/form/manager/_Mixin>`.
 Two signatures are recognized:

 1. Register by node id: